tsahara/r7rs/content/procs.md

 \proto{write-char}{ char}{procedure}
 \rproto{write-char}{ char port}{procedure}}

-Writes the character \var{char} (not an external representation of the character) to the given textual output \var{port} and returns an unspecified value.
+Writes the character _char_ (not an external representation of the character) to the given textual output _port_ and returns an unspecified value.

 \end{entry}